 To petition for a schedule change, a graduate student is required to complete the Graduate Petition to Change Class Schedule and submit it to the Graduate Student Services Advisor at least three weeks prior to the end of instruction.
 Petitions are processed by the Graduate Student Services Advisor through the last day of instruction.
 After instruction has ended, each petition requires a letter of explanation, endorsement of the Head Graduate Adviser, and approval of Graduate Division.

 Fees.
 The most up-to-date fees are listed on the Office of the Registar website: Registration fees.

 Account Blocks.
 If registration or other fees have not been paid for a previous semester or summer session, the University may place a block on the student’s account.
 A block results in the revocation of the student’s privileges (including the privilege to register).
 The privileges may be reinstated after the fees have been paid and the block is cleared.
-It may take several weeks for the block to clear.

 Withdrawal.
 A student who chooses not to register must formally withdraw to remain in good standing.
 Withdrawal requires approval of the student’s faculty mentor and the Head Graduate Adviser.
 An international student must also obtain approval from the Berkeley International Office; not consulting with the Berkeley International Office may affect the student’s visa and may result in deportation and denial of reentry to the United States.
 Note: Withdrawal status does not permit the student to use any University facilities except those available to the general public, and the student may not use faculty time.
 If you officially withdraw from the program, you are not guaranteed readmission.